kontent-ai/sample-app-net/README.md

 2. Sign in with your credentials.
 3. Manage content in the content administration interface of your sample project.

-You can learn more about content editing with Kentico Cloud in the [documentation](http://help.kenticocloud.com/).
+You can learn more about content editing with Kentico Cloud in the [user documentation](http://help.kenticocloud.com/).

-## Application setup

-1. In Kentico Cloud, navigate to the Development section and copy the ID of your project.
-2. Open the application's `Web.config` file.
-3. Insert the Project ID to the value of the `ProjectId` application setting.
-4. Save the changes.
-5. Run the application.

-## Preview content
-For previewing content that is not yet published, you need to provide the Preview API key to the application.

-1. In Kentico Cloud, navigate to the Development section and copy the Preview API key for the Delivery API.
-2. Open the application's `Web.config` file.
-3. Create a new application setting named `PreviewToken` in the `<appSettings>` section.
-4. Use the Preview API key as the setting's value.
-5. Save the changes.
-6. Run the application.

 ## Content delivery